The United Kingdom of Israel:

 our videos coordinate with the biblical text

 The Scripture ranges for the videos that accompany this Catholic Bible study match the Scripture ranges for the sets of questions in The United Kingdom of Israel: Foreshadowing the Reign of Christ the King.
 You can follow along with the video as Matthew discusses Lesson 7, “The Priest Ahimelech Helps David Flee from Saul,” on pages 43–49 of the study book.
-(Some mobile devices may only open the video overview for Lesson 7 at the beginning.)
+(Some mobile devices may only open the video overview for Lesson 7 at its beginning.)

 Question 1 First Book of Samuel 20:1–17